pskfyi/minecraft-outlander-modpack/pack/design.md

 Except when another design pillar requires it, the pack and progress within it should as much as possible reduce tedium and grind, and should provide helpful shortcuts for common tasks.
 The pack should respect the player's time.

+## Features

+These hook into more than one pillar.

+### More Travel Options

+Arguably the biggest enhancement to the moment-to-moment gameplay.
+Hooks into Adventure and Convenience.